In this article

 5. Marketing

-Advertising expenses that are directly related to your business activities can be deducted.
-You can also deduct the cost of goodwill advertising done to keep your name before your audience if it directly relates to the business you expect to gain in the future.
+Reasonable advertising expenses directly related to your business activities are generally deductible.
+This includes costs for online ads, print media, commercials, and other promotional efforts.
+You can also usually deduct the cost of institutional or goodwill advertising aimed at keeping your business name before the public, provided it relates to business you reasonably expect to gain in the future.
+Costs associated with influencing legislation (lobbying) are generally not deductible.

 6. Employees’ Salaries